d42f/react-use-observer-hooks/README.md

 # react-use-observer-hooks

-React hook to observe for the current next.js router state
+The collection of React hooks to observe for the current next.js router state, visibility blocks and so on.

 ## License

 MIT